 To make a vegan version of the same, you can use vegetable oil in the place of ghee.
 All other ingredients are vegan and gluten-free.

-Here, I have added only onions, but you can even add green peas, carrots, spinach, corn, fenugreek leaves, and any other vegetable that you would like to include in your everyday meals.
+Here, I have added only onions, but you can even add green peas, potato, carrots, spinach, green beans, cauliflower, broccoli, cabbage, tomatoes, corn, fenugreek leaves, and any other vegetable that you would like to include in your everyday meals.

 You can even substitute your regular rice with brown rice, broken wheat, couscous or quinoa.